A New Jersey medical cannabis patient found mold in NJ Curaleaf cannabis he bought from Rise dispensary in Paterson.

 “When I called them and said I smoked half of this and found this bud full of mold, the girl at the desk said … I’m sure it’s fine,” Carlos recounted.
 “They told me I could bring it back and exchange or get my money back.”

-He said that the moldy Curaleaf cannabis made him cough a lot.
+He said that the moldy Curaleaf cannabis caused him to cough a lot.
 Carlos called his medical cannabis prescribing doctor, who said he needed to get a blood test.
 However, it was not easy to find a specialist to test for mold in his blood, so he did not pursue it further.

 “I’ve been coughing ever since, more than normal when I smoke,” he said.
 Carlos also reported getting a headache from it.